Instrument Insight

 However, if you have got an age-old piano with a thin seam running horizontally at the narrowing point of the key, you’ve probably got a piano with ivory keys.

-Pianos with ivory keys are considered as classic and are usually quite costly when compared with the cost of the piano with plastic keys.
+Pianos with ivory keys are considered classic and are usually quite costly when compared with the cost of a piano with plastic keys.

 However, Piano keys are usually categorized as being either made of ivory or plastic.